MassBay is here for you! Summer and Fall classes available here.

-If you are enrolled in an Associate degree program, and are not on financial aid probation, SAP will be reviewed at the end of each academic year.
-If you are enrolled in a certificate program, SAP is reviewed at the end of each semester.
-If you are on probation, it will be reviewed at the end of each probationary semester.
+NEW Fall 2019: SAP will be reviewed at the end of each semester for ALL students if you are enrolled in an Associate degree and/or a certificate program.
+If you are on probation, SAP will be reviewed at the end of each probationary semester as well.
 All students who enroll in the summer session(s) will have SAP reviewed again prior to the Fall semester to ensure that progress requirements are still being met.

 Students must maintain the following minimum cumulative grade point average (GPA) for financial aid purposes:

 You must complete your program in less than 150% of the published length of the educational program.
 If you do not complete your program within this period, you are no longer eligible to receive financial aid.